A History of Jazz Music

 Armstrong, or Satchmo as worldwide fans knew him, was born in 1901 in New Orleans.
 Being a vocalist and an instrumentalist, Satchmo is credited for developing a way to play jazz.
 His jazz pieces influenced generations of jazz artists and continue to do so.

 Armstrong’s solo adventure was inspired by his second wife, Lil Hardin.
-She believed that he was too talented to not start and grow his own band.
+She believed that he was too talented not to start and grow his own band.

 What Was the First Jazz Song?